 By now, several hundred people have received the Ph.D. degree from the department.
 They teach in academic programs, and work in linguistics-related business enterprises, across the United States and around the world.

-In more recent developments the Department has seen a tremendous upsurge in undergraduate interest in our teaching, with over 500 linguistics department majors, probably the largest in the world by student count.
+In more recent developments the Department has seen a tremendous upsurge in undergraduate interest in our teaching.
+As of Fall 2023 we have about 580 undergraduate majors, probably the largest in the world by student count.
+We also teach thousands of students every year in our big undergraduate General Education courses, Linguistics 1 and Linguistics 20.
 With the growth we are once more spilled over into two buildings, with extra office space in adjacent Rolfe Hall.

 In 2016, the department celebrated its 50th year with a happy and widely-attended celebration.

 According to catalog copy, over 70 faculty have held ladder positions with primary appointment in linguistics, since the department was founded.
 You can download a spreadsheet, entitled HistoryOfLadderFaculty_UCLALinguistics_2023, which lists all ladder faculty up to 2023.
 It comes sorted by last year (or most recent year) of teaching, but you can sort it other ways (e.g., to find who were the faculty in a particular year).
 The spreadsheet is not 100% accurate, since new faculty often are hired too late to make it into the catalog; and from 1995-2007 the catalog was biennial, not annual.